ChrisOboe/json2steamshortcut/README.md

 json2steamshortcut is used to generate a shortcut.vdf (the file that contains all the "non-steam-games") from a json.

-This tool is using the [steamutil](https://github.com/stephen-fox/steamutil) library for vdf generation.

 This repository also provides a NixOS Home-manager module `steam-shortcuts` which provides `services.steam-shortcuts` for creating declarative Steam Shortcuts from your Home-manager configuration.

 ## Intention